 Today’s announcements also go one step further and ensure that procurement opportunities will be available for everyone to see, free of charge, meaning government deals are more transparent than ever before.

 Key measures announced today include:

-- The appointment of Stephen Allott as a new Crown Commercial Representative (CCR) for SMEs.
-His task will be to build a more strategic dialogue between HM Government and smaller suppliers - giving those suppliers a strong voice at the top table.
+- the appointment of Stephen Allott as a new Crown Commercial Representative (CCR) for SMEs; his task will be to build a more strategic dialogue between government and smaller suppliers, giving those suppliers a strong voice at the top table

-- Publication of the findings of the Cabinet Office’s LEAN Review into procurement processes.
-This will show the government is doing all it can to reduce waste, tackle bureaucracy and lower the cost of doing business with government.
+- publication of the findings of the Cabinet Office’s LEAN Review into procurement processes, which will show the government is doing all it can to reduce waste, tackle bureaucracy and lower the cost of doing business with government

 Prime Minister, David Cameron, said:

 Today we are announcing big changes to the way government does business.
 It will provide billions of pounds worth of new business opportunities for small and medium-sized enterprises, charities and social enterprises.

 We need to make the system more open to new providers, more competitive between suppliers and more transparent for the taxpayer.
 This is vital as we get to grip with our deficit - helping us tackle waste, control public spending and boost enterprise and growth.

 It will also help modernise our public services, opening them up to the forces of competition and innovation and give our great charities and social enterprises the opportunity to deliver services too.